lm3nitro/Projects/New/Apache HTTP.md

 ## Client Proxy Configuration:

 I will be using a Win 10 VM behind the proxy.
 I will be configuring it to use the proxy.
-To do this, I navigated to the `Connection Settings` and enetered the information reagarding the proxy server previosuly configured:
+To do this, I navigated to the `Connection Settings` and entered the information regarding the proxy server previously configured:

 ![Pasted image 20240921142454](https://github.com/user-attachments/assets/c6c211e5-3c26-48e1-8362-aca85d50d61e)

-After configuring the proxy server on the Win VM, I then opened up Wireshark to capture traffic and verify that it was getting sent to the proxy on port 8080:
+After configuring the proxy server on the Win VM, I then opened Wireshark to capture traffic and verify that it was getting sent to the proxy on port 8080:

 ![Pasted image 20240921140558](https://github.com/user-attachments/assets/a1bbc789-cf13-4f0e-9f09-028b2f6cfb6c)

 ## IIS website loaded:

-On the other end, I also stood up a an IIS server:
+On the other end, I also stood up an IIS server:

 ![Pasted image 20240921144338](https://github.com/user-attachments/assets/101be7d7-3088-43ec-8948-eb54b8279693)